captn3m0/hackertray/README.md

 `sudo rm -rf /tmp/pip-build-root/hackertray`

+##Options
+HackerTray accepts its various options via the command line.
+Run `hackertray -h` to see all options.
+Currently the following switches are supported:

+1. `-c`: Enables comments support.
+Clicking on links will also open the comments page on HN.
+Can be switched off via the UI, but the setting is not remembered.
+2. `--chrome PROFILE_PATH`: Specifying a profile path to a chrome directory will make HackerTray read the Chrome History file to mark links as read.
+Links are checked once every 5 minutes, which is when the History file is copied (to override the lock in case Chrome is open), searched using sqlite and deleted.
+This feature is still experimental.

 ##Features
 1. Minimalist Approach to HN
 2. Opens links in your default browser
 3. Remembers which links you opened
 4. Shows Points/Comment count in a simple format
+5. Reads your Google Chrome History file to determine which links you've already read (even if you may not have opened them via HackerTray) (Experimental)

 ###Troubleshooting